 The Human Settlements Sector plan for the City of uMhlathuze is founded or guided in the context of National, Provincial and Municipal directives.
 All the three spheres of government have their own vision, mission and strategies.
-The uMhlathuze Municipality developed a comprehensive Housing Chapter/Sector Plan that was dopted by council in May 2019 together with the Final IDP Review 2019/2020.
+The uMhlathuze Municipality developed a comprehensive Housing Chapter/Sector Plan that will be adopted by Council in May 2019.
+For more detailed information, reference should be made to the Final Municipal Housing Sector Plan 2018/19.
+The Final 2019/2020 Municipal Human Settlements Plan will be adopted by Council in May 2019 together with the Final IDP 2019/2020.

-8.13.1 Vision, Mission and Strategies for Different Spheres of Government
+10.8.1 Vision, Mission and Strategies for Different Spheres of Government